 Backcountry exploration is an extremely dirty business.
 Hiking long distances with a heavy pack takes a lot of effort and generates a lot of sweat.
 Frequently scrambling under downed trees, climbing over logs, trudging across beaver dams and pushing through dense thickets just exacerbates the problem.
 Mix in insect repellent and sunscreen residues, and hiking clothes are typically filthy, clammy and all-around disgusting after just a single day.
 Unfortunately, the nearest washing machine is many miles away.
-Although laundry is often a » Continue Reading.
+Although laundry is often a forgotten chore out in the backcountry, it does not have to be that way.
+Backcountry laundry can be almost » Continue Reading.

 As more frequent rain begins to replace the prolonged dry periods of early to mid summer, water levels in streams and rivers slowly start to rise from their early August lows.
 Yet, back country paddlers that are hoping to encounter fewer surface rocks and other obstacles that become present during times of low water are likely to be confronted with a new navigational hazard.